Developing outreach strategies for identifying and enrolling residents eligible for tax credits in Colorado

 Next Steps

-At the end of our initial engagement in February 2025, we will determine if our continued support would be helpful to Colorado effectively implementing their effort to reach 100,000 individuals who have missed out on the EITC or CTC.
-If so, we may continue to support Colorado in some capacity through their summer 2025 implementation.
+We are currently determining how our continued support will help Colorado implement their effort to reach 100,000 individuals who have missed out on the EITC or CTC.
+We expect to provide some support to Colorado through their summer 2025 implementation efforts.

-This project will also build on the New Practice Lab’s learnings about how to identify and assist non-filers nationally, that will inform and improve our future efforts to support families in accessing critical benefits and services they are eligible for.
+This project has also built on the New Practice Lab’s learnings about how to identify and assist inconsistent filers nationally, informing our future efforts to support families in accessing critical benefits and services they are eligible for.